SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 A :newTerm:`parenthesized expression` consists of
-a comma-separated list of expressions surrounded by paretheses.
+a comma-separated list of expressions surrounded by parentheses.
 Each expression can have an optional identifier before it,
 separated by a colon (``:``).
 It has the following form: